Tears (1930 song): Music charts

 Although best known as a comedian, Ken Dodd was a prolific recording artist throughout the 1960s, and most of his music recordings were serious, not comic.
 His debut single "Love is like a Violin" reached No. 8 in 1960.
 Between that and "Tears", he released nine further singles, several of which charted (though none of them made the top 20).
-Dodd's revival of "Tears" first reached the UK Singles Chart in September 1965.
+Dodd's revival of "Tears", featuring the Mike Sammes Singers, first reached the UK Singles Chart in September 1965.

 The single spent 24 weeks in total on the chart, with five of those at No. 1.
 It sold over 1,000,000 copies in the UK, becoming the biggest-selling single of 1965 in the UK, and was the third-biggest selling single of the 1960s; it was the only non-Beatles song in the top 5.
 In 2017, it was listed as the UK's 39th-best selling single of all time (82nd with streaming), with sales of 1,523,690.

 Dodd's recording also reached No. 1 on the Irish Singles Chart.